-The food industry generates about 25% of the world’s total human-created climate impact.* But how can you start making more sustainable choices when it’s almost impossible to find out the impact different food have on the planet?
+The food industry generates about one third of the world’s total human-created climate impact.* But how can you start making more sustainable choices when it’s almost impossible to find out the impact different food have on the planet?
 Well, you can’t, which obviously is something that must have to change.
 But if you plan to request that the whole food industry starts showing their products’ climate impact, you should probably start by doing it yourself, right?

 And that we did.
 Click here for the long climate impact calculation